NEDERLANDS // ENGLISH

 Water rides are exactly what you need during a hot summer day.
 And Bellewaerde has a quite extensive selection: the park offers an old school (rather short) log flume, a boat slide, a beautiful spillwater and a rapid river at the Indian section.
-Bengal Rapid River is without a doubt the most popular water ride, with a wait time of up to 90 minutes during our visit.
-We didn’t enter the queue because of this extremely long line, but I have to admit that the ride looks stunning.
-Exotic vegetation and Indian temples create a very good atmosphere and the actual rapid river is quite fun.
+Bengal Rapid River is without a doubt the most popular water ride and it’s not difficult to see why… The ride looks simply stunning.
+Exotic vegetation and Indian temples create a good atmosphere and the actual rapid river is quite fun.
 Busier days may cause loooooong queues, though.

 You could describe Bellewaerde as the Belgian version of Busch Gardens Tampa or Kolmården; this park combines amusement park rides with zoo sections.
 Bellewaerde invested a lot in its animal exhibits over the past decades, so they look quite nice.
 You won’t find an enormous number of animals here, but it’s a nice touch and it distinguishes Bellewaerde from other Belgian theme parks.
 The most unique animal exhibit can be found in the Indian themed area.
 Here, you can see tigers from up-close while riding the Bengal Express.
 This train ride travels straight through the tiger plains.
 This can be fun if the tigers are active, but they seem to be sleeping most of the time.
 Also noteworthy is Bengal Express’ rather low capacity, which may result in a long queue.

-The park’s newest ride is called Dawson Duel and it should be described as a Mountain-Coaster-Without-Mountain.
-Think of it as a duelling Alpine Coaster which was placed on normal coaster supports.
+Another unusual ride is Dawson Duel and it should be described as a Mountain-Coaster-Without-Mountain.
+Think of it as a dueling Alpine Coaster which was placed on normal coaster supports.
 That sounds special, but I actually didn’t like this ride that much.
 It’s a very short experience, you aren’t able to control the vehicle’s speed and the capacity is ridiculously low.
-That resulted in a 60-minute queue, which is way too long for a ride this simple.
+That results in long wait times, but the actual ride is short and uninteresting.
 I really liked the Mountain-Coasters I’ve ridden in Todtnau and Pigeon Forge, but Dawson Duel doesn’t even come close.
 And let’s be honest: Mountain-Coasters should only be built on actual mountains, right?

 Is Bellewaerde Park worth visiting?

-Bellewaerde Park is a nice place for families and I understand why the park is so popular.
+Bellewaerde Park is a nice place for families and I understand the park’s popularity.
 A combined zoo and attraction park is pretty unique to Belgian standards and the overall theming level is good.
 Especially the Mexican and the Canadian themed areas look beautiful and they offer a wide variety of family-friendly rides.
 But to me, that’s also the park’s weak point: Bellewaerde really lacks a good thrill ride.
 They have a Boomerang, a disappointing shot & drop ride and a Topple Tower, but that’s about it.
 Wakala is a decent addition, but it’s actually just another family ride.
-This park could use a spectacular launched roller coaster or a big wooden coaster.
-Unfortunately, their current family-friendly course has proven to be successful, so I’m not sure whether my prayers will be answered soon.
-We’ll see…
+This park could use a spectacular Intamin Blitz Coaster or a big woodie.
+However, Bellewaerde’s current family-friendly course has proven to be successful, so I’m not sure whether my prayers will be answered soon.

 What are your thoughts on Bellewaerde Park?

-Do you think that Bellewaerde Park deserves its unbelievable popularity?
+Have you ridden Wakala yet?
 What would be your favourite attraction at this park?
 Do you agree that a Mountain Coaster should be placed on top of a mountain?
 Share your opinion in the comments section below!